cistercians/lambic/documentation/FACTION_AI_SYSTEM.md

 ### 2. Chain of Responsibility
 - `GoalChain` resolves dependencies automatically
 - Each goal can be blocked, creating subgoals
-- Recursive resolution ensures all prerequisites met
+- Iterative queue-based resolution ensures all prerequisites met
+- Goal chains persist until complete or failed

 ### 3. Observer Pattern
 - Scouts report discoveries to `FactionKnowledge`